Topological states in pyrochlore iridates: long-range anisotropy strongly competing with spin-orbit interaction: Abstract

 \section{Abstract}

-In the search for topological phases in correlated electron systems, iridium-based pyrochlores $A_2$Ir$_2$O$_7$ -- materials with $5d$ transition-metal ions -- provide fertile grounds.
-Several novel topological states have been predicted but the actual realization of such states is believed to critically depend on the strength of local potentials arising from distortions of IrO$_6$-cages.
-We test this hypothesis by measuring with resonant x-ray scattering the electronic level splittings in the $A$= Y, Eu systems, which we show to agree very well with {\it ab initio} electronic structure calculations.
-We find, however, that not distortions of IrO$_6$-octahedra are the primary source for quenching the spin-orbit interaction, but strong long-range lattice anisotropies, which inevitably break the local cubic symmetry and will thereby be decisive in determining the system's topological ground state.
+In the search for topological phases in correlated electron systems, materials with $5d$ transition-metal ions, in particular, the iridium-based pyrochlores $A_2$Ir$_2$O$_7$, provide fertile grounds.
+Several novel topological states have been predicted but the actual realization of such states is believed to critically depend on the strength of local potentials arising from distortions of the IrO$_6$ cages.
+We test this hypothesis by measuring with resonant inelastic x-ray scattering the electronic level splittings in the $A$=Y, Eu systems, which we show to agree very well with {\it ab initio} quantum chemistry electronic-structure calculations for the series of materials with $A$=Sm, Eu, Lu, and Y. We find, however, that not distortions of the IrO$_6$ octahedra are the primary source for quenching the spin-orbit interaction, but longer-range lattice anisotropies which inevitably break the local cubic symmetry.

 \today